 French is both a European and a global language whose cultural and economic importance is projected to grow substantially in the coming decades.
 Studying French at UCD equips you for a diverse and varied workplace.
 You will explore the language and cultures of France and other French speaking countries around the globe.
-You will also enhance your cultural awareness, intellectual flexibility, communication skills and critical thinking.
+You will also enhance your cultural awareness, intellectual flexibility, communication and oral presentation skills, and critical thinking.

 We strongly encourage our students to spend a year abroad as part of their degree in order to graduate with a BA International.
 Studying abroad is a valuable experience, which enables you to perfect your language skills and immerse yourself in a different culture.
-Places may be limited, and preference will be given to those with higher results.
 If you wish to study more than one language, with a built-in year abroad, consider DN541 Modern Languages.